frederic-perez/AmE-dictionary/data/idioms.md

 __buff up__
 __bug off__ _slang_
 __bug__ __7__ _v_ To annoy, pester, or irritate someone. _I don’t know what it is about Tom, but he just bugs me whenever I’m around him._ _Your kids will be too busy bugging you to buy them cotton candy at the concession._
-__build a case__ To compile evidence that supports an argument or charges against someone or something.
+__build a case__ :dart::two: To compile evidence that supports an argument or charges against someone or something.
 __build bridges__ :two::hammer:
 __build castles in the air__ (build castles in the sky)
 __build up__ :three::hammer: